 Afzal Malbarwala, President of The Air Cargo Agents Association of India (ACAAI) strongly believes that success is the product of competitiveness and high standards of quality.
 He talks in this interview about the many challenges faced by the freight forwarders and how their roles have evolved over a period of time.

-ACAAI is the oldest Association in the Indian logistics ecosystem.
-For more than five decades, ACAAI affiliated and recognized by not only the Indian government but also by international bodies.
+ACAAI is the oldest Association in the Indian Logistics ecosystem.
+For more than five decades, ACAAI affiliated with and recognised by not only the Indian government but also by international bodies.
 ACAAI promotes growth, development, and professionalism in the Indian air cargo industry.

-What according to you is the biggest challenge faced by the Indian Freight forwarders in these critical times?
+What according to you is the biggest challenge faced by Indian Freight Forwarders in these critical times?

 Though air freight has always played second fiddle to the ocean freight industry.
 During the pandemic, it became the most important mode of transporting essential commodities like pharmaceuticals, vaccines, medicines, various perishable and non-perishable food products, etc which would have been impossible without an efficient air freight service.

-Agility and the ability to adapt to demanding circumstances remains the strongest attribute for freight forwarders.
-How do you think technology enhances the operations and efficiency Air Cargo Industry?
+Agility and the ability to adapt to demanding circumstances remains the strongest attribute of Freight Forwarders.
+How do you think technology enhances the operations and efficiency air cargo industry?

 Technology is the buzz world globally today.
-Its influence on the logistics industry is phenomenal; artificial intelligence (AI), automation, and Big Data transformed are the new normal of the logistics industry.
+Its influence on the Logistics industry is phenomenal; artificial intelligence (AI), automation, and Big Data transformation are the new normal of the Logistics industry.
 The air freight industry is certainly no exception.
 This is primarily from three places: digital forwarding specialists providing solutions for one or two elements of the value chain, digital forwarders offering a range of transport services and a better customer experience at a low cost, and lastly, carriers building and improving their digital channels to better serve customers.

 Electronic Certificate of Origin (e-CoO) is another service made available by the Chamber of Commerce to enable Exporter/Freight Forwarder/Customs Brokers processing of the online Certificate of Origin.
 It automates the final step for export documentation and reduces administrative time and cost.

 Today, the customers demand more visibility and want to track their orders in real-time.
-Technology enables such expectations to be met by the freight forwarder that ultimately means; a more fulfilling delivery experience and return business.
+Technology enables such expectations to be met by the Freight Forwarder which ultimately means; a more fulfilling delivery experience and returns business.
 Hence, technology adoption is the way to not only streamline as well as to make it a profitable industry.